MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/GettingStarted.md

 ## Step 4 - Navigation events

 We already covered navigating to URL using `ICoreWebView2CoreWebView2::Navigate` in the last step.
-During navigation, WebView fires a sequence of events that the host can listen to - `NavigationStarting`, `ContentLoading` and then `NavigationCompleted`.
+During navigation, WebView fires a sequence of events that the host can listen to - `NavigationStarting`, `SourceChanged`, `ContentLoading`, `HistoryChanged`, and then `NavigationCompleted`.
+Click here to learn more.

 ![navigationEvents](images/navigationEvents.PNG)

-In error cases there may or may not be a ContentLoading event depending on whether the navigation is continued to an error page.
+In error cases there may or may not be `SourceChanged`, `ContentLoading`, or `HistoryChanged` event(s) depending on whether the navigation is continued to an error page.
 In case of an HTTP redirect, there will be multiple `NavigationStarting` events in a row.

 As an example of utilizing those events, let's register a handler for `NavigationStarting` to cancel any non-https requests.
 Copy the following code to **HelloWebView.cpp** below `// Step 4 - Navigation events`.